View Document Text

 within the following profiles:

-Income Plus: designed for investors who seek to maximize current income, wish a significant degree of
+Income Plus: Designed for investors who seek to maximize current income, wish a significant degree of

 principal protection and diversification into alternative investments.
-Investments, generally, are limited to
+Investments generally are limited to

-fixed income securities (including preferred securities and high yield securities) and alternative investments.
+fixed income securities (including preferred securities and high yield securities) and alternative

-Income Latin America: For investors seeking high current income and long-term growth potential and who
+Income Latin America: For investors seeking high current income and long-term growth potential and

-understand the risks of investing in emerging Latin American markets.
+who understand the risks of investing in emerging Latin American markets.

 Balanced: For investors seeking moderate current income with moderate long-term growth potential and